World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/executionLocation.md

 # HTTP Responses and the `Execution Location`

-World of Workflow makes an excelent HTTPS server.
-You can quickly generate Call/Respnse workflows to build simple or complex web sites.
+World of Workflow makes an excellent HTTPS server.
+You can quickly generate Call/Response workflows to build simple or complex web sites.
 See [Building Web Pages with AI](../16_using_ai/websiteExamples.html) for help with this.

 When you send an HTTP Response to a browser it will often contain HTML, CSS and Script.